hghazli56/eng114_devops/README.md

 - `./filename.sh` Assuming we are in the same directory as the .sh file, we run this command to execute it which will trigger the commands inside to run sequentially

+### Creating Variables in Linux
+- `vim ~/.bashrc` Opens bashrc file where environment variables can be stored

+- Then we edit the bottom of the file with `ENV='env_value'`

+- Save and exit

+- `source ~/.bashrc` To load new bashrc configuration with our new variable(S)

+- `printenv <variable name>` Prints value for chosen variable

+- Now the environment variable is stored globally and not just for the session